Nonlinear matrix recovery using optimization on the Grassmann manifold: Convergence of the iterates using the Kurdyka-Lojasiewicz property

 \end{assumption} This property ensures that the minimizer of the function $f( X,\cdot) : \mathrm{Grass}(N,r) \to \R$ is well defined, i.e., that its truncated SVD is unique.
 As $\sigma_{r+1}(\Phi(X)) \geq 0$, this assumption also implies that

 In particular it means that we cannot overestimate the rank.
 If the true rank is $r-1$, then $\sigma_r =0$ and the assumption does not hold.
 Let us stress that this is an artefact of the convergence proof and does not imply poor practical performance of the algorithm when the rank is overestimated.
 We investigate this in the numerics Section~\ref{sec:bad_rank_estimation}.
 We will need Assumption~\ref{assumption:sigma} to derive a Lipschitz continuity result on the SVD.

-We now show the two main lemmas, inspired by~\cite{Bolte2013}. \begin{lemma}[(Gradient lower bound on iterates gap)] Assume that Algorithm~\ref{algo:am-simple} generates a bounded sequence of iterates.
+We now show the two main lemmas (\ref{lemma:grad_lower_bound-1} and~\ref{lemma:suffDecr-1}), inspired by~\cite{Bolte2013}. \begin{lemma}[Gradient lower bound on iterates gap] Assume that Algorithm~\ref{algo:am-simple} generates a bounded sequence of iterates.
 Then, there exists $\rho_2 >0$ such that, for all $k\in \mathbb{N}$,